Gci04/tom-pattern-recognition/README.md

 1. Install dependencies which are specified in requirements.txt. use `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
 1. Raw Data is being kept [here](Data) within this repo.
 1. Navigate to `src` then train and test the model by running train and test scripts : `python main.py`.
+1. The found patterns are saved in `.json` file in the `results` directory

 ## Repository directory layout